pnlong/cse15l-lab-reports/lab-report-1.md

 `cat` is short for "concatenate".
 It writes the contents of a file to the standard output (or a specific filepath when `>` is used).
 Here are some examples:

 - Here, I call `cat` alone from */home/lecture1*.
-It did nothing, and the my terminal was stuck in stasis until I pressed `^C`.
+It did nothing, and my terminal was stuck in stasis until I pressed `^C`.
 Calling `cat` without any arguments probably implicity trys to concatenate the current working directory, but because a directory does not contain any content in the way that a normal file does, the `cat` command is stuck constantly trying to figure out what to output.
 This is an error because calling `cat` alone causes the terminal to stall.

 ```
 [user@sahara ~/lecture1]$ pwd
 /home/lecture1
 [user@sahara ~/lecture1]$ cat

+^C
 ```

 - Here, I call `cat lecture1` from */home*, where *lecture1* is a directory within the */home* directory.
-Passing a directory to the `cat` command doesn't make much sense, as the command is meant for printing out the contents of a file.
+Passing a directory to the `cat` command doesn't make much sense, as the command is meant for printing out the contents of a file, not a directory.
 This is the incorrect usage of the `cat` command, and yields the error `cat: lecture1: Is a directory`.
+In short, don't pass a directory path to the `cat` command!

 ```
 [user@sahara ~]$ pwd